HamiltonMultimedia/Rails-Blog/README.md

 ![AI Generated Rubies](app/assets/images/rubies.png)
 </br>
-This is an AI Generated [image](https://labs.openai.com/s/QxVI6vYEFJNHPQHvBc6AwSLq) of Ruby Gems. 💎
+This is an AI Generated <a href="https://labs.openai.com/s/QxVI6vYEFJNHPQHvBc6AwSLq" target="_blank">image</a> of Ruby Gems. 💎

 ---

-I built this [website](https://rails-blog.terencehamilton.com) because I wanted to match the skills listed on a job posting I saw recently.
+I built this <a href="https://rails-blog.terencehamilton.com" target="_blank">website</a> because I wanted to match the skills listed on a job posting I saw recently.
 Also, I saw this as an opportunity to kick my portfolio up a notch!
 This is my 1st attempt at a Ruby on Rails app and it seems to have been quite successful!

-[Ruby](https://www.ruby-lang.org/en/) is a programming language that allows you to create objects and make them do things using coded programs or programmatically.
+<a href="https://www.ruby-lang.org/en/" target="_blank">Ruby</a> is a programming language that allows you to create objects and make them do things using coded programs or programmatically.

-Additionally, [Rails](https://rubyonrails.org) is the framework that sets up a lovely development environment, runs your Ruby programs and connects your app to a database management system (DBMS) (ex.
-[PostgreSQL](https://www.postgresql.org) ) alot faster.
+Additionally, <a href="https://rubyonrails.org" target="_blank">Rails</a> is the framework that sets up a lovely development environment, runs your Ruby programs and connects your app to a database management system (DBMS) (ex. <a href="https://www.postgresql.org" target="_blank">PostgreSQL</a> ) alot faster.
 Finally, it makes the development workflow more efficient than any other framework I have ever seen.

-I'm using [Terraform](https://www.terraform.io) for Infrastructure as Code ([IaC](https://www.terraform.io/use-cases/infrastructure-as-code)) and an [Ubuntu](https://ubuntu.com) Linux operating system (OS) running on [Linode](https://www.linode.com) for hosting.
+I'm using <a href="https://www.terraform.io" target="_blank">Terraform</a> for Infrastructure as Code (<a href="https://www.terraform.io/use-cases/infrastructure-as-code" target="_blank">IaC</a>) and an <a href="https://ubuntu.com" target="_blank">Ubuntu</a> Linux operating system <a href="https://www.linode.com" target="_blank">Linode</a> for hosting.
 </br>
 </br>
 (IYKYK...the links & thorough explanations are for those who don't know yet. 😌).